LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 6. A warning message will appear and ask if you actually have the key code game available.
 IF you actually have the Zelda game, you can highlight YES at the Warning screen, then press the A button.
 If you do not have the key code game, press the B button to exit the warning screen.

-NOTE: IF YOU DO NOT HAVE THE KEY CODE GAME AVAILABLE.
-DO NOT SELECT YES AT THE WARNING SCREEN.
-IF YOU DO SELECT YES, THEN THE NEXT TIME YOU USE THE GAMESHARK PRO THE KEY CODE GAME MUST BE CONNECTED TO THE GAMESHARK PRO.
+**NOTE: IF YOU DO NOT HAVE THE KEY CODE GAME AVAILABLE, DO NOT SELECT YES AT THE WARNING SCREEN.
+IF YOU DO SELECT YES, THEN THE NEXT TIME YOU USE THE GAMESHARK PRO THE KEY CODE GAME MUST BE CONNECTED TO THE GAMESHARK PRO.**

-BE WARNED - IF YOU ACTIVATED A KEY CODE, THE GAMESHARK PRO WILL NOT FUNCTION PROPERLY UNTIL THAT KEY CODE GAME IS CONNECTED TO IT.
+**BE WARNED - IF YOU ACTIVATED A KEY CODE, THE GAMESHARK PRO WILL NOT FUNCTION PROPERLY UNTIL THAT KEY CODE GAME IS CONNECTED TO IT.**

 7. After you answer yes to the warning, the key code will be activated.
 Turn off your Nintendo 64 system.